Dead hobbits resurrected: the Barrow-wight encounter in J.R.R. Tolkien's The Lord of the Rings

 10. Aftermath

-Abstract: Within The Lord of the Rings chapter Fog on the Barrow Downs the four hobbits led by ring-bearer Frodo Baggins, whilst travelling from the house of Tom Bombadil and Goldberry to Bree, are killed by a Barrow-wight and entombed in a barrow cavern.
+Abstract: Within The Lord of the Rings chapter IX: Fog on the Barrow Downs the four hobbits, whilst travelling through the Barrow Downs from the house of Tom Bombadil and Goldberry to Bree, led by ring-bearer Frodo Baggins, are killed by a Barrow-wight and entombed in an underground barrow tomb.
 As the Barrow-wight prepares them for eventual rebirth as soldiers of Sauron the necromancer at the end of time and the Dagor Dagorath, they are resurrected by Eru, J.R.R.
-Tolkien's God of Middle-earth, who is also manifest therein as Tom Bombadil, an embodiment of the Holy Spirit or, in Tolkien's world, the Secret Fire or Flame Imperishable.
+Tolkien's God of Middle-earth, who is manifest therein as Tom Bombadil, an embodiment of the Holy Spirit or, in Tolkien's world, the Secret Fire or Flame Imperishable.
 This episode was not included in the Peter Jackson film trilogy but remains popular amongst the gaming fraternity and sections of the Tolkien fandom who seek to better understand the various layers of meaning presented within The Lord of the Rings by the Catholic author.
-The possibility of the death and rebirth of the hobbits at the Barrow has never been considered, though it was described by Tolkien within the text, if somewhat obliquely, as was often the case with the great author.
+During 2024 a variation of the encounter was included in Amazon's The Rings of Power.
+The possibility of the death and rebirth of the hobbits at the Barrow has never been considered, though it was described by Tolkien within the original text, if somewhat obliquely.
+This was often the case with the great author who sought to mask the Catholic core of his Middle-earth legendarium and avert any accusations of allegory.

 ---------------------